MilesHD/intro-to-js/transcript.md

 As we've just learned, the parts of Java that JavaScript took are it's syntax and part of its unfortunate name.
 JavaScript really is a horrible name in my opinion, because it confuses it's relationship with Java and the connotation of script is that it's not a real programming language or that you would never do anything significant with it.
 It kinda paints a picture of Java's dopey little brother right?

 In reality, JavaScript gets its primary features from two pretty obscure languages.
 Those features are first class functions and lexical scope from a language called Scheme, and a protypal object system from a language called Self.

+## Language Basics
+An identifier is the name of a variable, function, property, or function argument.
+They may be on or more characters in the following format:
+ - The first letter must be a ltter, and underscore (_), or a dollar sign ($)
+ - All other characters may be letters, underscores, dollar signs, or numbers.
+ - use camelCase

+JavaScript uses C-style comments for single line (// comment here) and block (/* block of multiple lines */)

+ECMAScript 5 introduced 'strict-mode', a differnt parsing and execution model for JavaScript where some of the erratic behavior of ES3 is addressed and errors thrown for unsafe activities.

+## Syntax
+## Variables
+## Data Types
+## Operators
+## Statements